How does the Michigan Main Street Program help communities?

 MMS communities are designated through a competitive application process.
 These communities have continued to generate real results by supporting new and existing businesses, planning and funding physical improvements, organizing events and promotions to raise the profile of their downtown district and engaging community members in downtown revitalization.
 Information reflecting the impact of the MMS Program is self-collected and shared with the Michigan Main Street Center by Select and Master Level communities on a monthly and annual basis.

-To read more about the successes of the Michigan Main Street Program, download the full Michigan Main Street 2020 Impact Report.
+To read more about the successes of the Michigan Main Street Program, download the full Michigan Main Street Impact Report – 2022 edition.